OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 #. in the style and result-style block you can define css-text
 #. define a buffer which will be used when zoomed on a result object
 #. choose the geometry column
-#. search - define the columns to offer in your search and the order (pos for position) in which they shall be listed
+#. search / pos - define the columns to offer in your search and the order (pos for position) in which they shall be listed
+#. minimum_input (**Search**) - define the minimum input for the field
 #. label - define a label for the search column
 #. show - define the columns which you want to show in the result list and define the position
 #. show_detail - define the columns which shall be displayed in the detail information window which provides informations about a single object
 #. mandatory (**digitizing**) - the column has to be set and can't be left empty
 #. edit (**digitizing**) - define which columns you want to offer for digitizing
-#. html - offer selectbox, datepicker instead of an inputfield
+#. html - offer selectbox, datepicker, checkbox, textarea or file upload instead of a simple inputfield
 #. auth - here you can define authorization to get user dependent access to feature objects.
+#. operator - (**Search**) - define which operator to use for the search.
+#. helptext - define a help text for every field.
+#. category - you can define categories.
+The attribut will be assigned to this category and will be displayed in a tab with the name of the category.
 #. **save** your settings
 #. your configuration will get a configuration id